mozaik-association/mozaik/docs/Contacts Module.md

     Involvements allow you to get to know your contacts better / categorize them / keep track of all interactions with a particular contact over the years.
 These entries can be used to send mailings to your contacts in a verry targeted manner.
     !!!example
-        A member made a donation on 31/03/2023 and signed a petition about 'ce thème' one week later.
-This participations will appear on his contacts form and can be used in future mailings (send an email to all donors who have signed a petition in the last 2 months)
+        A member made a donation on 31/03/2023 and signed a petition about disarmement one week later.
+These participations will appear on his contact form and can be used in future mailings (send an email to all donors who have signed a petition in the last 2 months)
 How to add them :

 - An involvement can be added manually on a contact page
-- An involvement can be added automatically through a membership form.
+- An involvement can be added automatically through a membership form
 - An involvement can be added automatically through the signature of a petition, the completion of a survey or the participatin to an event